 Why Do You Get, «Are You Sure You Want to Do This?» Error

-Unfortunately, there are several things which can cause the error to occur.
+Unfortunately, there are several things that can cause the error to occur.
 Everything from security layer keys to protect WordPress to hackers gaining control of the site can cause this message to appear.

-Here is my list of things you can try to fix the WordPress error, «are you sure you want to do this?»
+9 Ways to fix, «are you sure you want to do this?»